NancokPS2/mewgenics-gon-map/README.md

   - min_range(num): Can't target tiles closer than this.
 Used by hunter's default attack
   - aoe_mode(ident): The shape of the AoE
   - max_aoe(num): How big the AoE can be
-  - reidentictions(array): Simple identifiers that add limitations to what the ability can hit
+  - restrictions(array): Simple identifiers that add limitations to what the ability can hit
-  - identaight_shot(bool): Unknown.
+  - straight_shot(bool): Unknown.
 May refer to line of sight requirements.
   - range_display_include_character_size(bool): Possibly modifies the targeting displayed to account for the size of the character.
   - aoe_considers_character_size(bool): Same as above, but for AoE
   - aoe_excludes_self(bool): Prevents selecting yourself as the target.